-One of the most valued recordings is Sergey Rachmaninov’s All-Night Vigil, praised by the renowned music magazine Gramophone as the best recording in February 2013 and ranked as one of the 25 best albums of the year by American radio NPR.
-In the summer of 2017, LRC debuted at the famous BBC Proms Festival with Rachmaninov’s All-Night Vigil with great success.
+In 2015, a new series of recorded Latvian choral music was initiated by the Skani national record label.
+LRC also participated on Arvo Pärt’s Grammy Award-winning album Adam’s Lament (ECM) in a performance conducted by Tõnu Kaljuste.
+One of the choir’s most acclaimed recordings is of Sergey Rachmaninov’s All-Night Vigil; it was praised by the renowned music magazine Gramophone as the best recording in February 2013 and ranked as one of the 25 best albums of the year by American radio NPR.
+In the summer of 2017, LRC debuted at the famous BBC Proms Festival with Rachmaninov’s All-Night Vigil.

-Latvian Radio Choir is a member and one of the four founders of Tenso, the European network for professional chamber choirs.
+Latvian Radio choir is a member and one of the four founders of Tenso, the European network for professional chamber choirs.

 Latvian Radio Choir was founded in 1940 by one of the legendary Latvian choir conductors Teodors Kalniņš, who led the choir till the end of his days in 1962.
 Another important period in LRC history is connected with Edgars Račevskis – he was music director in 1963–1986.
 In 1987 – 1992 the post of LRC Music Director was held by Juris Kļaviņš, who invited Sigvards Kļava to become assistant conductor.